Shah-Newaj/HandicapAutomation/README.md

 # HandicapAutomation
-Web-Automation-Project-using-Python-Selenium-and-Pytest
+### Web-Automation-Project-using-Python-Selenium-and-Pytest

+Command to run the project...

+    pytest -v -s testCases/test_login.py

+command to run in the specific browser...

+    pytest -v -s testCases/test_login.py --browser firefox

+Command to run the project with report...

+    pytest -v -s --html=Reports\report.html testCases/test_login.py

-Used Packages in this Project
+#### Used Packages in this Project...

 Appium-Python-Client	3.2.1	4.1.0